hehlinge42/nlp_consulting_project/README.md

 # Run from Command Line

 ```
-scrapy crawl RestoReviewSpider -a directory='./scrapped_data/' -a root_url='user_chosen_url' -a debug=0 -a maxpage_resto=3 -a maxpage_reviews=50 -a scrap_user=0
+scrapy crawl RestoReviewSpider -a directory='./scraped_data/' -a root_url='user_chosen_url' -a debug=0 -a maxpage_resto=3 -a maxpage_reviews=50 -a scrap_user=0
 ```

 -a option allows for command line input arguments with scrapy command
-* directory: directory of user defined data folder for scrapped reviews, restaurants and users information
+* directory: directory of user defined data folder for scraped reviews, restaurants and users information
 * debug: 0 or 1, for no debug information or with debug information respectively
 * root_url: root url for list of restaurants (URL of city chosen by user)
 * maxpage_resto: number of pages of restaurants to parse from base URL (1 page = ~35 restaurants)